-The Strike Multipliers will be applied to the final reference price of a Reference Item to the extent that it clears a relevant strike level pursuant to Condition 3(c) and will be used to calculate the performance of such Reference Item in order to determine the Cash Settlement Amount.
+In the case of Expiration Settlement Warrants, the Strike Multipliers may be applied to the final reference price of a Reference Item to the extent that it clears a relevant strike level pursuant to Condition 3(c) and will be used to calculate the performance of such Reference Item in order to determine the Cash Settlement Amount.

 By way of example, if the first strike level for a Long Warrant was set at 5, the second strike level was set at 10 and the final reference price is determined to be 8, the Strike Multiplier in respect of the first strike level will be applied against 3, being the difference between the final reference price and first strike level cleared.

 The Strike Multipliers will be specified as a percentage and may be a positive or a negative number.
 If the Strike Multiplier is lower than 100 per cent., it may reduce the effects of the gains and losses on the Reference Item.
 If the Reference Item is performing well, Warrantholders will not benefit from the positive performance of the underlying Reference Item to the fullest extent.